 Who is Tarek Wagih

-Along with these professional influences, Tarek has sustained a lifetime passion for Arabic poetry and heritage, inspiring him to combine the rudiments of Islamic and Arabic aesthetics with his re-exploration of the meaning of ‘place’ and beauty in modern Egypt.
-Harmoniously merging all these lines of thought and artistic reflections, Tarek developed his own insight into the meaning of renewal in the contemporary Arab and Muslim architecture and design context.
+Harmoniously merging all these lines of thought and artistic reflections, Tarek developed his own insight into the meaning of architectural renewal in contemporary Arab and Muslim context.
 To him renewal, consists neither in indulging a progressive march towards technology and simple mimicking of modern lines, nor in a neo-classical or postmodern recasting of old designs.
 Tarek fervently believes that renewal is a disclosure of how we normally assimilate the past.
-The past is never gone to be imitated and the future is not simply a copying of what we label progressive.
+The past is never gone to be imitated, and the future is not simply a copying of what we label progressive.
 Instead, renewal is the fundamental integration of the present in the past that we already grow into through tradition, social norms and ethical systems.
 Artistic renewal is just bringing to light what we always already do in day-to-day life.
-The poetics of his design aims to re-discover how a reflective Arabic and Muslim spirit spatially orients itself in and what it intellectually explores about a modern setting into which it was born and to whose demands it responds.
+The poetics of his design aims to re-discover how a reflective Arabic Muslim spirit orients itself in and what it intellectually explores about a modern setting into which it was born and to whose demands it responds.